 Do you have an older dog?
-You’ve given him a great life.
-But his days of playing fetch with you and his favorite buddy at the dog park are just about over.
-You know when you take him now, he barely bothers to get the ball.
-Maybe he’s happy watching the other dogs.
+You’ve given them a great life.
+But their days of playing fetch with you and a favorite buddy at the dog park are just about over.
+You know when you take your pooch there now, they barely bother to get the ball.
+Maybe they are content watching the other dogs.

-Much like the older people in our lives who watch life pass them by while rocking in their favorite chair on their front porch, our dogs age as well.
+Much like the older people in our lives who enjoy watching life while rocking in their favorite chair on their front porch, our dogs age, too.
 And as they age, their behaviors might begin to change.
 Maybe you’ve compared your dog to an elderly person you know who may be acting a little differently as well.
-All our seniors, people and dogs, need some extra tender loving care and understanding to help guide them through those last, possibly confusing, stages of life.
+All our seniors, both human and canine, need some extra tender loving care and understanding to help guide them through the golden years.

 Can Dogs Get Senile Dementia?